Historic Quaker Houses of Philadelphia

 6026 Germantown Ave.
 Germantown

-Home to Nine Generations
+Home to Nine Generations of a Quaker Family:

 Above: Wyck House in Germantown, Philadelphia.
 Image source: Vin de Vie